-Tornado WarningsA Tornado Warning is issued by the National Weather Service when a tornado is indicated by radar or sighted by spotters.
+Tornado WarningsA Tornado Warning is issued by the National Weather Service when a tornado is indicated by radar or sighted by trained storm spotters.
 People in the affected area should seek safe shelter immediately.
-They can be issued without a Tornado Watch being already in effect.
+Tornado warnings can be issued without a tornado watch.

 Before A Tornado Strikes

-Purchase a NOAA All-Hazards Weather Alert Radio.
+- Purchase an NOAA All-Hazards Weather Alert Radio.

-Know the locations of shelter areas in your home and other facilities, such as schools, public buildings and shopping centers.
+- Know the locations of shelter areas in your home and other facilities, such as schools, public buildings, and shopping centers.

-Be sure everyone in your household knows where to go and what to do in case of a tornado warning.
+- Be sure everyone in your household knows where to go and what to do in case of a tornado warning.

 During a Tornado Watch